toralf/torutils/README.md

 allows traffic from the (remote) address "4.3.2.1" to local port "4711".

 The script sets few _sysctl_ values (following line).
-To avoid that please comment out that call.
+If not wanted then please comment out that call.
-But consider to set them under _/etc/sysctl.d/_ yoruself.
 If Hetzners [system monitor](https://docs.hetzner.com/robot/dedicated-server/security/system-monitor/) isn't used, then comment out the call _addHetzner()_ too.

 To append (overwrite is the default) all rules onto existing _iptables_ rule set please comment out the call _clearRules()_ (near the end of the script at _start)_).

+An implementation example using Ansible is seen [here](https://github.com/toralf/tor-relays/blob/main/playbooks/roles/setup_tor/tasks/firewall-server.yaml).

 ### Operational hints